florenzen/friesen-enrollment-conversion/README.md

 # Friesen Enrollment Conversion

-A simple Python project with a modern GUI for Excel file conversion.
+A simple Python project with a modern GUI for enrollment file conversion.

 ## Setup